Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

-- Cleanouts are installed for each renewed service at the property or easement line unless field conditions make this cost prohibitive.
+- Cleanouts are installed for each renewed service at the property or easement line unless field conditions make this cost or site prohibitive.

 - The Designer should review the project area to determine potential conflicts in service reconnections such as outbuildings, extensive landscaping, or pools in order to establish relative quantities for the different types of service renewals.

 19. Does MWS have easements for all existing sewers in the project area?
 Are easements required to be obtained for rehabilitation using CIPP?